-Decisions concerning the acceptance of credits by any institution other than the granting institution are made at the sole discretion of the receiving institution.
+Decisions concerning the acceptance of credits by any institution other than the granting institution are made at the sole discretion of the receiving institution, and may not be recognized by employers.
 Students considering continuing their education at, or transferring to other institutions must not assume that credits earned at this school will be accepted by the receiving institution.
 An institution's accreditation does not guarantee that credits earned at that institution will be accepted for transfer by any other institutions.
 Students must contact the registrar of the receiving institution to determine what credits, if any, that institution will accept.